-holds a general certification of Education from London in 1980.
-He is currently a member of the Audit Committee at the National Finance Company.
-Prior to that, he held several positions, including a member of the board of directors in both SABB Takaful and the Saudi Credit Information Company (SIMAH), and one of his most prominent professional positions was the Managing Director of HSBC Amanah (Islamic Banking), General Manager of Internal Audit at SABB Bank, Chief Operating Officer and Executive Vice President of HSBC Saudi holds a Bachelor's Degree in Financial Management and Marketing from Portland University, USA in 1999, and a Master's Degree in Business Administration from DePaul University, USA in 2004.
-He is currently the CRO at Al-Rajhi Bank; previously, he held several positions, including Vice Chairman of Risk Management at Mubadala GA Capital, and Investment Manager at Tharwat
+holds a Bachelor's Degree in Financial Management and Marketing from Portland University, USA in 1999, and a Master's Degree in Business Administration from DePaul University, USA in 2004.
+He is currently the CRO at Al-Rajhi Bank; previously, he held several positions, including Vice Chairman of Risk Management at Mubadala GA Capital, and Investment Manager at Tharwat Investment Company.

-38 Sharia Board
+Sharia Board

-Consists of :
+Consists of: